BrightBoost/10dayJuneJuly/day3/day-project.md

 - Use `document.querySelector` to select your root DOM node and `ReactDOM.createRoot` to create your root React node.
 - When setting inline styles in JSX, you need to use a JavaScript object where the properties are camelCased.

+**Stretch goals:**
+- Random Color Generator:
+Add a button that, when clicked, sets the color to a random color.

+- Favorite Colors:
+Give users the option to mark colors as their favorites.
+These favorite colors should be displayed in a separate section and should be saved in local storage to persist across page reloads.

+- Color Themes:
+Allow users to select multiple colors (at least three) and save them somehow (localstorage?) as a color theme.
+Users should be able to switch between these saved themes.

+- Random Color Generator:
+Add a button that, when clicked, sets the color to a random color.